Improve your Business Success

 • Keep an eye on your rivals: For example, once a month or every three months, see what they’re up to and how well they’re doing.
 This keeps you in the game and ahead.

-Big pro tip: It’s best to do this with your whole management team, like a month before you have big meetings to make plans and strategy.
+It’s best to do this with your whole management team, like a month before you have big meetings to make plans and strategy.
 It gets everyone thinking and makes you feel a bit uneasy, but that’s good for coming up with new ideas.
 It also makes you feel that you need to hurry to make changes.
+Look at annual reports for a deep look into the money side of things, to see how you measure up.

 Still, it’s more important to focus on your own business.
 Now you have an idea of where other companies might be going, which can really help you think about your own plans and what new things you could make.
+This is called competitive benchmarking, a term from the ’90s.

 If you want to really understand competitive analysis, read this great book called Competitive Advantage by Michael E. Porter.

-competitors, industry analysis, market share, SWOT analysis, market competition, competitor analysis tools, competitive intelligence, competitive advantage, target audience, unique value proposition, market trends.
+Use these words to search more and really get to know your competition and analyze them: Competitors, industry analysis, market share, SWOT analysis, market competition, competitor analysis tools, competitive intelligence, competitive advantage, target audience, unique value proposition, market trends.

 Facts about Competitive Analysis